 Arrowroot is a starchy vegetable that people use as a thickener in desserts and baked goods.
-It may have additional health benefits for people following a gluten-free diet or those managing their blood sugar and weight.
+It provides calcium and magnesium.
+It may benefit people on a gluten-free diet or those managing their blood sugar and weight.

 This article discusses arrowroot in further detail, including its benefits, nutritional value, and uses.
 The article also answers some common questions about arrowroot.